 Students with word processing provision are clearly identified prior to the exam and appropriately accommodated.

 The designated TA ensures invigilation procedures are followed and takes responsibility for ensuring appropriate scripts are given to the Exams Officer for dispatch to the examining bodies.

+Where required a word processor cover sheet is included with the candidate’s typed script.

+The school retains electronic copies of word-processed scripts to be available should the printed copy be lost.
+This is via a memory stick which is securely stored in the school’s exam cupboard.